causti-co/website/src/text/_drafts/004-website-stack.md

 This code is fragile: 1/ It depends on the collection being sorted by creation date in ascending order (before we reverse it).
 2/ It depends on traversal order as specified by ECMAScript.
 But since I'm in full control of the environment where this code runs (either my laptop or the CD environment), I'm ok with this.
 The alternative would be to group by a key that is sortable, sort the resulting array by this key, then map this key back to a human-readable value.
 No reason to make things more complex than they need to be.

-### Exif data
+### EXIF data

-The next thing I wanted to do was automatically extract information like shutter speed, focal length, etc. from photos automatically from their [Exif data](https://en.wikipedia.org/wiki/Exif).
+The next thing I wanted to do was automatically extract information like shutter speed, focal length, etc. from photos automatically from their [EXIF data](https://en.wikipedia.org/wiki/Exif).
 Lucky for me, 11ty's documentation on [custom data file formats](https://www.11ty.dev/docs/data-custom/) describes this exact use-case.
-I picked a more up-to-date Exif library, and used lodash again to help me get the data I needed.
+I picked a more up-to-date EXIF library, and used lodash again to help me get the data I needed.
 I also had to do some tweaking along the way to get things just right for me.
 Here's the final result:

 ```js
 const ExifReader = require("exifreader");